-Soon moving to Verdun, but for now still located in St-Henri, this rustic bakeshop run by a charismatic brother and sister team turns out the best sweet and savoury scones, cookies, bars, and tarts in the city.
+Now located in Verdun, this rustic bakeshop run by a charismatic brother and sister team turns out the best sweet and savoury scones, cookies, bars, and tarts in the city.
 Read more here.

 Not gluten-free.
 Not dairy-free.
 But would that I could live on these extraordinary cupcakes and multi-tiered cakes…Read more here.